L-Yunji/ABC/README.md

 ```
 For testing, you'll need to supply your API key for geocoding and add it in recommender_model/data_refining.py.
 ```

+# Usage
+Here are some screenshots of 'Bokjak' service.

 # License
 MIT